CasperCX/Swapi-API-app/README.md

 # Swapi-API-app

-App using the Star Wars API
+Fetching and sorting app using the Star Wars API with React + Redux

 instructions:
 1. npm install in /client